 1. Build a killer landing page.

 But what makes a landing page effective?
-There’s no single answer to this question.
-It’s how you communicate the Unique Selling Proposition (USP), the wording of your headline, the supporting headline, use of social proof, and so on.
-You can learn more about these elements in this practical article written by Pam Neely – Anatomy of a Killer Landing Page.
+There's no single answer to this question.
+It's how you communicate the Unique Selling Proposition (USP), the wording of your headline, the supporting headline, use of social proof, and so on.
+You can check out some great webinar landing page examples on our blog and learn more about these elements in this practical article written by Pam Neely – Anatomy of a Killer Landing Page.
 Or you can join the Essential Landing Page Course and learn more about landing pages, one email at a time.

 Below you'll see an example of a landing page we've used to promote one of our past webinars.
 Having read the above article, you'll quickly recognize the tactics we've used when designing it.